fleetdm/fleet/README.md

+:tada: Announcing the transition of Fleet to a new independent entity!
+Please check out [our announcement](https://medium.com/fleetdm/a-new-fleet-d4096c7de978) to understand what is happening with Fleet and our commitment to improving the product.

 # Fleet [![CircleCI](https://circleci.com/gh/fleetdm/fleet/tree/master.svg?style=svg)](https://circleci.com/gh/fleetdm/fleet/tree/master) [![Go Report Card](https://goreportcard.com/badge/github.com/fleetdm/fleet)](https://goreportcard.com/report/github.com/fleetdm/fleet)

 Fleet is the most widely used open source osquery manager.
 Deploying osquery with Fleet enables programmable live queries, streaming logs, and effective management of osquery across 50,000+ servers, containers, and laptops.
 It's especially useful for talking to multiple devices at the same time.